 The Pentacore light exists for players who want the fantastic playability and comfort of the Penta, but prefer it in a lighter, more easy to handle package.
 Super light and evenly balanced, this moves through the air with enjoyable speed, whilst maintaining accuracy.
 The open string pattern (16×19) allows for lots of spin, too.
 Once again, this Donnay racket excels at vibration absorption, allowing you to generate lots of power and momentum, without feeling the shock running up from your wrist to your shoulder.

 The Trademarked Xenecore tubing contained in the frame allows the racket to bend back slightly as it strikes the ball, but then to snap back into position in a nanosecond, launching the ball forward.
-This creates great power and accuracy, with marvellous stability.
+This creates great power and accuracy, with marvelous stability.

 A great racket for players interested in something like the Babolat Pure Drive Light, but wanting more power and control.
 If you’re a beginner or intermediate player, who likes the sound of Donnay rackets, but find their heavy-hitting credentials a bit intimidating, then the Formula Lite Pentacore 100 may be a good route in.